Derrick Comedy: Mystery Team

 In January 2008, the group announced that they were taking a break from making internet videos while they worked on their first full-length feature film entitled Mystery Team, a comedy involving a childish trio of senior high school students solving a serious crime.

 Mystery Team premiered at the 2009 Sundance Film Festival and was released in the United States on August 28, 2009 by Roadside Attractions.
 Mystery Team was later released on DVD on May 25, 2010.
 They also released a Mystery Team EP performed by Glover as Childish Gambino, featuring six tracks such as "The Stand" and "Get Like Me".
 The film grossed $89,442 in the United States.
 The budget for the film came from their YouTube video sketches and producing online commercials for Clearasil.

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 58% based on 19 reviews, and an average rating of 5.4/10.
 On Metacritic, the film has a weighted average score of 42 out of 100, based on six critics, indicating "mixed or average reviews".

+Community

+Derrick Comedy (Eckman, MacFadden, Pierson, and Dierkes) appeared in the two first seasons of the 2009 U.S. television series Community as the Greendale sketch comedy troupe "The Greendale Gooffaws".
+Donald Glover was a regular on the series for the first five seasons playing Troy Barnes.